The Leaning Tower of Pisa

 Flanking one side of the piazza is the Camposano or cemetery.
 This is a gracefully elongated cloister enclosing a burial ground.
 It was built around a shipload of sacred soil reputedly brought back during the Crusades from Golgotha, the hill where Jesus was crucified.
 This was created so that noble Pisans could rest in holy ground.

 In the 18th Century, this was considered one of Italy’s foremost artistic places.
 Its fame declined during the last century because of the growing popularity of the Leaning Tower.
-Spare time to walk around though, you can see many 19th Century sculptures and over 2600 square meters of frescoes, the earliest of which dates from 1336.
+Spare some time to walk around though, you can see many 19th Century sculptures and over 2600 square meters of frescoes, the earliest of which dates from 1336.

 How to get to Pisa